-Lipid Panels are done to determine the different levels of fat that are in your blood.
+Lipid Panel Screenings: Lipid Panels are done to determine the different levels of fat that are in your blood.
 The three lipid levels we regularly scan for are:

-Low Density Lipoprotein is the “bad” cholesterol.
+LDL Cholesterol: Low-Density Lipoprotein is the “bad” cholesterol.
 It is what can cause plaque in the arteries.

-High Density Lipoprotein is the “good” cholesterol.
+HDL Cholesterol: High-Density Lipoprotein is the “good” cholesterol.
 A high HDL level is a contributing factor for preventing heart disease.

-You experience increased Triglyceride levels after eating.
+Triglycerides: You experience increased Triglyceride levels after eating.
 Triglycerides are common fats.
 They can contribute to heart disease, along with a low HDL and high LDL.

+C-Reactive Protein (CRP) Screening: CRP has been linked to cardiovascular diseases, stroke, coronary heart disease, peripheral arterial disease, type 2 diabetes.
 C-reactive protein is produced by the body to address injury/infection.
 A high CRP level indicates a higher risk of experiencing heart problems.

-Abdominal aortic aneurysm screening is a very simple procedure.
+Abdominal Aortic Aneurysm Screening: Abdominal aortic aneurysm screening is a very simple procedure.
 You will lie on your back while an ultrasound is used to scan your abdomen, and any irregularities in the abdominal aorta are noted.

-Once you’re 45, you should have your glucose levels checked.
+Glucose Screening: Once you’re 45, you should have your glucose levels checked.
 This can help identify a case of diabetes or insulin resistance.
 If any cardiovascular disease risk factors apply to you, it is advised to have your glucose levels checked every 2 years.

-High blood pressure often shows no immediate symptoms, but is incredibly easy to check.
+Blood Pressure: High blood pressure often shows no immediate symptoms, but is incredibly easy to check.
 Make sure to have your blood pressure monitored, at the very least, every 2 years, or more frequently if any risk factors of heart disease apply to you.